saucelabs/sauce-docs/docs/api-testing/use-cases/use-drive.md

 #### Save the value in a variable

-Looping in to the array will return one item at time, you need to save that value in a variable so you can use that value everytime you need it inside your test.
+Looping in to the array will return one item at time.
+At this point, you have two routes: the first one is saving that value in a variable so you can use that value everytime you need it inside your test calling the Variable Name, the second one is using the value directly where you need it.
+For this example, we will save the value in a variable.

 1. As a child component, add the **Set(variable)** component: